ahadali153/findandseek/journals/artemis_liu.md

 ## July 24th, 2023

 We split off each doing our own specific front end.
 I handled the account page of the users account.
 Created the front end of user/users pfp/ their posts.
 Didnt finish as i was having trouble making the post appear but will continue tomorrow when i am back in class.

+## July 25th, 2023

+Worked on front end on account page to have user's be able to see their account page with their posts as well as their username.

+## July 26th, 2023

+Continued working on the account page as i had some trouble debugging and figuring out why my image wasnt rendering when a data was updated when loading the image on the aws s3 bucket for amazon api.